SPD domain-specific batch normalization to crack interpretable unsupervised domain adaptation in EEG: SPDDSMBN to crack interpretable multi-source/-target UDA for EEG data

-where $\vec{S}_{ij} \in \mathbb{R}^{Q\times T}$ represents the activity of $Q$ latent sources, $\vec{A}_{i} \in \mathbb{R}^{P\times Q}$ a domain-specific mixing matrix and $\vec{N}_{ij} \in \mathbb{R}^{P\times T}$ additive noise.
-Both $\vec{A}_{i}$ and $\vec{S}_{ij}$ are unknown which demands making assumptions on $\vec{A}_{i}$ (e.g., anatomical prior knowledge \cite{Michel2004}) and/or $\vec{S}_{ij}$ (e.g., statistical independence \cite{hyvarinen_independent_2000}) to extract interesting sources. \paragraph{Interpretable MSMTUDA for EEG data} As label information is available for the source domains, our goal is to identify discriminative oscillatory sources shared across domains.
-Our approach relies on TSM models with linear classifiers \cite{Barachant2012}, as they are consistent \cite{sabbagh_manifold-regression_2019} and intrinsically interpretable \cite{kobler_interpretation_2021} estimators for generative models with log-linear relationships between the target $y$ and variance $\mrm{Var}\{s^{(k)}(t)\}$ of $k=1,...,K \le Q$ discriminative sources.
-We, therefore, constrain our hypothesis class $\mathcal{H}$ to functions $h : \mathcal{X}\times \mathcal{I}_d \rightarrow \mathcal{Y}$ that can be decomposed into a composition of a shared linear feature extractor with covariance pooling $f_{\theta} : \mathcal{X} \rightarrow \mathcal{S}_D^+$, domain-specific tangent space mapping $m_{\phi} : \mathcal{S}_D^+ \times \mathcal{I}_d \rightarrow \mathbb{R}^{D(D+1)/2}$, and a shared linear classifier $g_{\psi}: \mathbb{R}^{D(D+1)/2} \rightarrow \mathcal{Y}$ with parameters $\Theta = \{\theta, \phi, \psi\}$. \paragraph{TSMNet with SPDDSMBN} Unlike previous approaches which learn $f_{\theta}, m_{\phi}, g_{\psi}$ sequentially \cite{zanini_transfer_2018,yair_parallel_2019,sabbagh_manifold-regression_2019,rodrigues_riemannian_2019}, we parametrize $h = g_{\psi} \circ m_{\phi} \circ f_{\theta}$ as a neural network and learn the entire model in an end-to-end fashion (Figure\,\ref{fig:overview}b).
+To benefit from the intrinsic interpretability of TSM models, we constrain our hypothesis class $\mathcal{H}$ to functions $h : \mathcal{X}\times \mathcal{I}_d \rightarrow \mathcal{Y}$ that can be decomposed into a composition of a shared linear feature extractor with covariance pooling $f_{\theta} : \mathcal{X} \rightarrow \mathcal{S}_D^+$, domain-specific tangent space mapping $m_{\phi} : \mathcal{S}_D^+ \times \mathcal{I}_d \rightarrow \mathbb{R}^{D(D+1)/2}$, and a shared linear classifier $g_{\psi}: \mathbb{R}^{D(D+1)/2} \rightarrow \mathcal{Y}$ with parameters $\Theta = \{\theta, \phi, \psi\}$. \paragraph{TSMNet with SPDDSMBN} Unlike previous approaches which learn $f_{\theta}, m_{\phi}, g_{\psi}$ sequentially \cite{zanini_transfer_2018,yair_parallel_2019,sabbagh_manifold-regression_2019,rodrigues_riemannian_2019}, we parametrize $h = g_{\psi} \circ m_{\phi} \circ f_{\theta}$ as a neural network and learn the entire model in an end-to-end fashion (Figure\,\ref{fig:overview}b).
 Details of the proposed architecture, denoted TSMNet, are provided in appendix \ref{appendix:methods:tsmnet}.
 In a nutshell, we parametrize $f_{\theta}$ as the composition of the first two linear convolutional layers of ShConvNet \cite{schirrmeister_deep_2017}, covariance pooling \cite{acharya_covariance_2018}, BiMap \cite{huang_riemannian_2017}, and ReEig \cite{huang_riemannian_2017} layers.
 A BiMap layer applies a linear subspace projection, and a ReEig layer thresholds eigenvalues of symmetric matrices so that the output is SPD.
 We used the default threshold ($10^{-4}$) and found that it was never active in the trained models.
 Hence, after training, $f_{\theta}$ fulfilled the hypothesis class constraints.
 In order for $m_{\phi}$ to align the domain data and compute TSM, we use SPDDSMBN (\ref{eq:spddsmbn}) with shared parameters (i.e., $\vec{G}_{\phi_i} = \vec{G}_{\phi} = \vec{I}, \nu_{\phi_i} = \nu_{\phi}$) in (\ref{eq:tsmlayer}).
 Finally, the classifier $g_{\psi}$ was parametrized as a linear layer with softmax activations.
 We use the standard-cross entropy loss as training objective, and optimized the parameters with the Riemannian ADAM optimizer \cite{becigneul_riemannian_2019}.